influxdata/docs-v2/content/influxdb/clustered/query-data/sql/aggregate-select.md

 ---
 title: Aggregate or apply selector functions to data
-seotitle: Perform a basic SQL query in InfluxDB Cloud
+seotitle: Perform a basic SQL query in InfluxDB Clustered
 description: >
   Use aggregate and selector functions to perform aggregate operations on your time series data.